api3dao/old-api3-docs/docs/airnode/v0.6/concepts/request.md

-A request is made, by a [requester](requester.md), to either the `makeFullRequest()` or `makeTemplateRequest()` functions of the [AirnodeRrp.sol](README.md#airnoderrp-sol) protocol contract which adds the request to its storage.
-The targeted off-chain [Airnode](airnode.md) gathers the request from AirnodeRrp.sol's storage and responds using the `fulFill()` function of AirnodeRrp.sol.
+A request is made, by a [requester](requester.md), to either the `makeFullRequest()` or `makeTemplateRequest()` functions of the [AirnodeRrpV0.sol](README.md#airnoderrpv0-sol) protocol contract which adds the request to its storage.
+The targeted off-chain [Airnode](airnode.md) gathers the request from AirnodeRrpV0.sol's storage and responds using the `fulFill()` function of AirnodeRrpV0.sol.

 > <img src="../assets/images/concepts-request.png" width="650px"/>
 >